Konamiman/Nextor/docs/Nextor_3.0_User_Manual.md

 The `-8` option boots the emulation session in R800-ROM mode on a turbo R, as explained in the file creation syntax above.
 Like `-5`/`-6`, if the emulation data file was created with `-8` it is applied automatically, and it works with both the one-time and persistent variants (in the persistent case the setting is stored with the pointer, so it applies on every boot).

+The `-f` option disables the built-in software of the computer, as explained in the file creation syntax above.
+It works like `-c` and `-s`: if the emulation data file was created with `-f` it is applied automatically, and it works with both the one-time and the persistent variants (for the latter, with the same requirement about the driver of your controller).

-The `-x` option makes `EMUFILE.COM` ignore all the flags stored in the emulation data file (the forced frequency, and the `-c`/`-s`/`-8` options) and apply only the options passed in this command line.
+The `-x` option makes `EMUFILE.COM` ignore all the flags stored in the emulation data file (the forced frequency, and the `-c`/`-s`/`-8`/`-f` options) and apply only the options passed in this command line.
 The order of the arguments doesn't matter, so `-5 -s -x` is the same as `-x -5 -s`.
 This is useful to start a session that ignores what the file was created with; for example, `EMUFILE set mygame -x` starts the emulation with no forced frequency and no drives disabled, regardless of how `mygame.emu` was created.

 Note that in both variants the computer will reset immediately after `EMUFILE.COM` writes the emulation data file pointer to the appropriate place.